Koiya/bracketBot/README.md

 ````
 /addparticipant {tourney-id} {name} optionals : {seed} {misc} {username} {email}
 - Add a participant with those parameters
+- Requires role to be set in config.toml to use this command
 ````

 ````
 /removeparticipant {tourney-id} {name}
 - Removes a participants from tournament
+- Requires role to be set in config.toml to use this command
 ````